 UMBC had the third-best batting average in the nation a year ago and is fifth in the NCAA this year with a .374 mark.

-At home, the Retrievers (37-11) have cozy power alleys likely to inflate anyone's ERA, but that dropped more than three runs this year, to 4.61.
-Strikeout and walk statistics are telling.
-In 50 games last year, UMBC pitchers struck out 238 and walked 202.
+At home, the Retrievers (37-11) have cozy power alleys that are likely to inflate anyone's ERA, but that dropped more than three runs this year, to 4.61.
+The strikeout and walk statistics are telling.
+In 50 games last year, UMBC pitchers struck out 238 batters and walked 202.
 In 48 games this season, it's 271 strikeouts and 96 walks.

 "If you ask me, 96 walks in 48 games is the whole season," Jancuska said.
 "We've never had pitching depth like this, and they're all receptive to what we're trying to get done.
 Jay Witasick is the closest thing we have to a power pitcher, but everyone else can't consistently throw the ball by people when we're playing good competition.
 We have to think."

 Witasick's case best illustrates UMBC's sudden pitching riches, as some teammates matured and others came back from injury.
 A sophomore from C. Milton Wright High in Bel Air, he has one of the best arms to come out of Harford County since Cal Ripken was pitching for Aberdeen in 1978.
 But after a year at Brevard (Fla.)
 Community College, Witasick has gotten just four starts.

 Grasser will probably get the assignment tonight against the nation's top-ranked team.
 A senior out of Archbishop Curley High who spent two years at Catonsville Community College, he wouldn't have been up to the task a year ago, when his record was 3-4.
 Now he's 8-2, with a team-high 59 strikeouts and only 18 walks.

 Trevor Buckley, the No. 2 starter from North Carroll High, is 13-6 in two years with the Retrievers.